Course

 Treatment of Adenovirus Infection

-The current treatment for an adenovirus infection is palliative in nature.
+The current treatment for an adenovirus infection is palliative.

-However, for the more serious cases (especially patients with weakened immune systems), the use of antivirals may be a choice.
-Antivirals such as Cidofovir 1-5mg/kg/day until blood PCR tests are negative x2 and Ribavirin.
-Both antivirals used as the first line of defense, though not FDA approved.
+However, for more serious cases (especially patients with weakened immune systems), the use of antivirals may be a choice.
+These include Cidofovir (1-5mg/kg/day until blood PCR tests are negative x2) and Ribavirin.
+Both antivirals are used as the first line of defense, though they are not FDA-approved.

-Another medication in line with use for those with an underlying disease or illness is Immunoglobulin, at a dose of 500mg/kg/day over 3 weeks (6, 8).
+Another medication in line with use for those with an underlying disease or illness is Immunoglobulin, at a dose of 500mg/kg/day over three weeks (6).

-There is a vaccine available against serotypes 4 and 7, approved by the FDA but only accessible to the military and not the general public (11).
+The FDA has approved a vaccine against serotypes 4 and 7, but it is only accessible to the military and not the general public (5).

 • Drinking plenty of water and clear liquids (popsicles).